 Giving too much information

-The project introduction provides a great opportunity for you to engage donors.
+The project introduction provides a great opportunity for you to engage with donors.
 You cannot accomplish this by bogging them down with facts and figures and details right from the beginning.
 It is true that donors often require a lot of information about projects before granting funding.
 And even if they do not directly ask, presenting many of the project details is one way to prove that your NGO has spent a lot of time and effort in designing the project.
 However, these details do not go in the introduction.

 The project introduction is usually only one page or less in length; squeezing as many details as possible in such limited space is counterproductive to engaging the donor.
 Instead, choose a main idea or message you want the donor to remember and focus on that.
 Paint your project in broad strokes so that the donors get a general sense of what you are trying to accomplish and why.
 You have the entire rest of the proposal to provide details later.